What is an IntentSpec?

 - Objective: Users who forget their password currently have no self-service recovery — they email support, creating a 24-hour delay and 15% churn at this step.

-- Outcomes: Reset email delivered within 10 seconds; link expires after 1 hour; password updated on first valid submission.
+- Outcomes: Reset email delivered within 10 seconds; link expires after 1 hour; password updated on first valid submission; users regain access in under 2 minutes without contacting support.

 - Edge Cases: Expired link shows clear message with re-send option; rate-limited to 3 requests per hour per email; works with SSO-linked accounts.